marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 ### After Completing the Tasks

-After trying each tool, you will complete a short questionnaire about your experience.
+After trying each tool, you will complete a short questionnaire about usability and acceptence of the tool.

 You will be asked how easy each tool was to use, how helpful it felt, and what could be improved.

 Your feedback will help us understand which approach makes metadata creation most efficient and user-friendly.

-After trying each tool, you will complete a short **questionnaire** to share your experience — how easy it was to use, what you liked, and what could be improved.

 ---